 HEXAGONAL WATER: THE KEY TO BETTER HEALTH?

-Structured or hexagonal water has attracted increasing attention in recent years, particularly for its potential health benefits and effects on biological systems.
-Over the past 50 years, eminent scientists such as Dr. Mu Shik Jhon, Dr. Gerald H. Pollack, Marco Bischof, Franziska Rohner, H. H. G. Jellinek, G. Wilse Robinson, C. H. Cho, and Prof. Martin Chaplin have been involved in the study of hexagonal water.
-However, it was not until the work of Dr. Gerald H. Pollack of the University of Washington and his 2013 publication, "The Fourth Phase of Water," that the term "Hexagonal Water" became well known.
-Since then, the term Hexagonal Water has become synonymous with high quality water, not only in a scientific context, but more importantly, among water filtration system providers.
-In this article, we look at the science behind structured water and how it can affect biological systems.
+Structured or hexagonal water has received increasing attention in recent years, especially for its potential health benefits and effects on biological systems.
+Over the past 50 years, prominent scientists such as Dr. Mu Shik Jhon, Dr. Gerald H. Pollack, Marco Bischof, Franziska Rohner, H. H. G. Jellinek, G. Wilse Robinson, C. H. Cho, and Prof. Martin Chaplin have contributed to the research of hexagonal water.
+However, the term "hexagonal water" only became known through the work of Dr. Gerald H. Pollack of the University of Washington and his 2013 publication "The Fourth Phase of Water."
+Since then, the term hexagonal water has been synonymous with high-quality water, not only in a scientific context, but especially in the field of water filter system providers.
+In this article, we will look at the science behind structured water and examine how it can affect biological systems.

 The history of hexagonal water

-The origin of the term "hexagonal water" goes back to scientific research into the molecular structure of water.
-The modern use of the term is closely associated with the South Korean chemist Dr. Mu Shik Jhon (1932-2004).
-He began studying the molecular properties of water and its role in biological systems in the 1960s.
+The origin of the term "hexagonal water" goes back to the scientific research of the molecular structure of water.
+The modern use of the term is closely linked to the South Korean chemist Dr. Mu Shik Jhon (1932-2004).
+In the 1960s, he began to investigate the molecular properties of water and its role in biological systems.
 Dr. Jhon conducted extensive research on the structure of water.
-His work led to the discovery that water can be organized into hexagonal clusters that allow better hydration and metabolic processes in the body than conventional water.
+His work led to the discovery that water can be organized in hexagonal clusters, which enable better hydration and metabolic processes in the body than conventional water.

 Modern research on structured water

-Research on structured water has evolved since Dr. Jhon's work and there are now many different approaches and models to study the structure of water.
-The numerous studies and work done by other scientists over the years suggest that hexagonal water may indeed play an important role in biological systems.
-The benefits of hexagonal water range from supporting metabolism and detoxification to improving immune function.
+Research on structured water has evolved since Dr. Jhon's work, and there are now many different approaches and models for studying the structure of water.
+The numerous studies and papers that have been carried out by other scientists over the years suggest that hexagonal water may indeed play an important role in biological systems.
+The benefits of hexagonal water range from supporting metabolism and detoxification to improving immune functions.

-The 1992 paper "Water Structures and their Biological Significance" by Marco Bischof and Franziska Rohner provides further insight into the importance of structured water for biological systems.
-They found that structured water plays a crucial role in cell communication, metabolism and the general function of biological systems.
+The study "Water Structures and Their Biological Significance" by Marco Bischof and Franziska Rohner from 1992 provides further insights into the importance of structured water for biological systems.
+They discovered that structured water plays a crucial role in cell communication, metabolism, and the overall function of biological systems.

-The 1971 paper by H. H. G. Jellinek, "Water Structure at the Water-Polymer Interface," examined the interactions between water and polymer surfaces and emphasized the importance of structured water in stabilizing protein structures and their activity.
-This is further evidence of the potential health benefits of hexagonal water.
+The work of H. H. G. Jellinek from 1971, "Water Structure at the Water-Polymer Interface," examined the interactions between water and polymer surfaces, emphasizing the importance of structured water in stabilizing protein structures and their activity.
+This provides further evidence for the potential health benefits of hexagonal water.

-G. Wilse Robinson and C. H. Cho published their paper "Role of Hydration Water in Protein Unfolding" in the Biophysical Journal in 1999.
-They investigated the role of hydration water in protein folding and found that structured water affects protein structure and stability.
-Protein folding is a critical step in the biological function of proteins, indicating that structured water can play an important role in biological systems.
+G. Wilse Robinson and C. H. Cho published their work "Role of Hydration Water in Protein Unfolding" in the Biophysical Journal in 1999.
+They investigated the role of hydration water in protein folding and found that structured water influences protein structure and stability.
+Protein folding is a critical step in the biological function of proteins, demonstrating that structured water can play an important role in biological systems.

-To study structured water, scientists use various methods such as infrared spectroscopy, nuclear magnetic resonance and Raman spectroscopy.
-These techniques make it possible to study the molecular structure and dynamics of water.
+To study structured water, scientists use various methods such as infrared spectroscopy, magnetic nuclear resonance, and Raman spectroscopy.
+These techniques make it possible to investigate the molecular structure and dynamics of water.

-The work of Prof. Martin Chaplin of South Bank University in London, a leading expert in the field of the (molecular) structure of water, deserves special mention.
+Of particular note is the work of Prof. Martin Chaplin from South Bank University in London, a leading expert in the field of the (molecular) structure of water.
 He has further deepened our understanding of structured water.
-Chaplin studied the properties of water molecules and their structuring, particularly in the context of biological systems.
+Chaplin investigated the properties of water molecules and their structuring, especially in the context of biological systems.
 His research confirms that structured water plays an important role in the stabilization and function of biological molecules, especially proteins.

-The latest and most well-known research results come from Dr. Gerald H. Pollack of the University of Washington, a renowned researcher in the field of water science.
-In his studies, he identified another phase of water called the Exclusion Zone (EZ).
-This EZ water has a higher viscosity, a negative electrical charge state and an ordered hexagonal structure.
+The latest and most well-known research comes from Dr. Gerald H. Pollack of the University of Washington, a renowned researcher in the field of water science.
+In his studies, he identified another phase of water, called the Exclusion Zone (EZ).
+This EZ water has a higher viscosity, a negative electrical charge state, and an ordered hexagonal structure.
 He called it "the fourth phase of water."
-His discovery shapes today's narrative on the structural capability of water and has reinvigorated scientific discourse.
-Since 2018, Dr. Pollack has organized the annual International Water Conference, which brings together renowned scientists to exchange ideas and report on the latest research findings.
+His discovery is shaping today's narrative on the structuring ability of water and has revived scientific discourse.
+Since 2018, Dr. Pollack has organized the annual International Water Conference, where renowned scientists come together to exchange ideas and report on current research.

-In his experiments, Dr. Pollack used UV absorption spectroscopy to study the "Exclusion Zone (EZ) Water" or "Fourth Phase of Water."
-UV absorption spectroscopy measures the absorption of ultraviolet light by a sample to obtain information about molecular structure and dynamics.
-In his experiments, Pollack examined water samples in contact with hydrophilic surfaces such as Nafion membranes or gel surfaces and found that water he called "Exclusion Zone (EZ) Water" or "Fourth Phase of Water" had a significant adsorption spectrum.
-This phase of water is more ordered than normal liquid water and has some unique physical properties that distinguish it from normal water.
+In his experiments, Dr. Pollack used UV absorption spectroscopy to investigate the "Exclusion Zone (EZ) Water" or "Fourth Phase of Water."
+UV absorption spectroscopy measures the absorption of ultraviolet light by a sample to obtain information about its molecular structure and dynamics.
+In his experiments, Pollack examined water samples that were in contact with hydrophilic surfaces such as Nafion membranes or gel surfaces and found that water, which he called "Exclusion Zone (EZ) Water" or "Fourth Phase of Water," exhibited a significant adsorption spectrum.
+This phase of water is more ordered than normal liquid water and exhibits some unique physical properties that distinguish it from normal water.

 Interestingly, the research results of Dr. rer. nat.
-W. Ludwig, which he already carried out in 1999 on UMH-energized water, show interesting parallels to the investigations of Dr. Gerald H. Pollack.
-In his investigations, Dr. Ludwig also used UV absorption spectroscopy to analyze water properties, in addition to low- and high-frequency measurements.
-In his investigations, Dr. Ludwig found that water energized with UMH devices also exhibited a significant absorption spectrum.
-Comparing the two graphical evaluations of UV absorption spectroscopy by Pollack and Ludwig, the results are almost congruent.
-This indicates that the investigations of Dr. Pollack have indirectly confirmed or continued the investigations of Dr. Ludwig and thus contribute to the further scientific substantiation of the existence of structured water phases.
+W. Ludwig, which he carried out on UMH-energized water as early as 1999, show interesting parallels to the investigations of Dr. Gerald H. Pollack.
+In addition to low- and high-frequency measurements, Dr. Ludwig also used UV absorption spectroscopy to analyze the properties of water in his investigations.
+Dr. Ludwig found in his investigations that water energized with UMH devices also exhibits a significant absorption spectrum.
+If one compares the two graphical evaluations of UV absorption spectroscopy by Pollack and Ludwig, an almost congruent result is shown.
+This suggests that Dr. Pollack's investigations have indirectly confirmed or continued Dr. Ludwig's investigations, thus contributing to the further scientific substantiation of the existence of structured water phases.

-Comparison UV absorption spectroscopy Dr. Ludwig and Dr. Pollack
+Comparison of UV absorption spectroscopy Dr. Ludwig and Dr. Pollack

 Dr. rer. nat.
 W. Ludwig (1999)